Tax on Lodging – Paying and Billing the Tax

 3.5% tax on lodging billed on the price of an overnight stay

-The 3.5% tax is calculated only on the price of the overnight stay.
-The value of any other property or services supplied must be excluded from the price on which the tax is calculated.
+The tax on lodging is calculated only on the price of the overnight stay.
+The value of the breakfast, parking or any other services provided with the accommodation unit must be excluded from the price on which the 3.5% tax is applied.

-If you purchase from a tour operator overnight stays at a sleeping-accommodation establishment located in a tourism region where the tax on lodging applies, you must pay the tax to the tour operator.
+If you rent an accommodation unit from an intermediary (a person such as a tour operator) that acquired this accommodation unit to rent it to another person and the unit is located in a tourism region where the tax on lodging applies, you must pay the tax to the intermediary.
 In this situation, the tax is $3.50 per overnight stay.

 GST and QST